alexamist/conffit/README.md

 ### Conffit.sh

-Script for parameterizing single molecules using Paramfit.
-Automatized steps of Paramfit tutorial (http://ambermd.org/tutorials/advanced/tutorial23/index.html) and some other tools.
+Script for parameterizing single molecules using Paramfit and some other tools.

+Starting from `.mol2`, `.frcmod` and `conffit.in`(input).

 For help, type:  `./conffit.sh -h`